jonathan18wjn/jonathan18wjn/README.md

 My name is Jianing Wang from Shanghai, China.

-🔭 I’m currently a graduate student from Columbia University majoring in Quantitative Methods in the Social Sciences.
+<br />🔭 I’m currently a graduate student from Columbia University majoring in Quantitative Methods in the Social Sciences.
-📫 How to reach me: jwang3995@columbia.edu
+<br />📫 How to reach me: jwang3995@columbia.edu
-⚡ Fun fact: Favorite Band: Oasis.
+<br />⚡ Fun fact: Favorite Band: Oasis.

 You can find me on [![Instagram]][1], or on [![LinkedIn]][3].